Skip to main navigation Skip to search Skip to main content

 Professor of Advanced Therapy

-Advanced Gene and Cell Therapy laboratory, Department of Biological Sciences, Royal Holloway University of London, Egham, Surrey TW20 0EX, UK (AGCTlab.org, Twitter @rjyanezmunoz)
+Advanced Gene and Cell Therapy laboratory, Department of Biological Sciences, Royal Holloway University of London, Egham, Surrey TW20 0EX, UK (AGCTlab.org)

 Rafael Yáñez is the Director of the Centre of Gene and Cell Therapy in the Department of Biological Sciences, Royal Holloway University of London, UK.
-Prof Yáñez previously held Lecturer appointments with King’s College London and University College London, and received his BSc and PhD in Biochemistry and Molecular Biology from the Autonomous University of Madrid, Spain.
+Prof Yáñez received his BSc and PhD in Biochemistry and Molecular Biology from the Autonomous University of Madrid, Spain, and previously held Lecturer appointments with King’s College London and University College London.
 Prof Yáñez has extensive experience in gene and cell therapy for both common and rare diseases.
 He is particularly involved in the development of safer methods, using genome editing (watch a videoclip on his genome editing research) and viral vectors modified to avoid integration in the cellular genome.
-His latest research is of relevance to neurodegenerative and inherited diseases, including ataxia telangiectasia, spinal muscular atrophy, spinal injury, Parkinson disease and immunodeficiencies.
-Prof Yáñez was Editor-in-Chief of Gene Therapy 2017-2020, and Trustee (2015-2018) and then Chair of Trustees of the Genetic Alliance UK (2019-2020), and is currently President (2021-2025) of the British Society for Gene and Cell Therapy.
-You can read an interview with Rafael here or watch a fireside interview on advanced therapies here.
-An annotated slideshow of a recent presentation of Rafael's, at EULAR, is available here.
+His latest research is of relevance to neurodegenerative and inherited diseases ataxia telangiectasia and spinal muscular atrophy.
+Prof Yáñez was Editor-in-Chief of Gene Therapy 2017-2020, and Trustee (2015-2018) and then Chair of Trustees of the Genetic Alliance UK (2019-2020).
+He was also Treasurer (2016-2019), President-Elect (2019-2021) and then President (2021-2025) of the British Society for Gene and Cell Therapy.

 [Rare Disease Dancer picture credits: design, Ramiya Lakshman; stylisation, Andrea Yáñez-Cunningham]